fredrikmalmfors/the-simple-calculator/README.md

 145
 ```

-## What you cannot

-The evaluation of registers is recursive, and if A is dependent on B, and B is dependent on A, a RecursionError will be raised.
+---

+The calculator can handle circular dependencies.

 Input
 ```
 A add B
+B add C
-B add A
+C add A
-B add 20
+A add 3
+print A
 print B
+print C
 quit
 ```
 Output
 ```
-RecursionError
+3
+3
+3
 ```